Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Cosmological application: the spectral index and running of the primordial curvature perturbations

 The CMB primordial temperature anisotropy is one of the great probes to know the primordial curvature perturbations.
-We know its powerfulness by the Planck analysis on cosmological parameter sets mentioned above.
-Similarly to Fig.~\ref{fig: Cell_ratio_ns_run_pl}, we plot the ratio of the CMB temperature anisotropy for the different parameter sets in Fig.~\ref{fig: Cell_TT_ratio_ns_run_pl}.
-In the observational range of the scales, the temperature anisotropy depends on the curvature perturbations linearly.
-At a given scale~(multipole~$\ell$), the ratio of the signal is proportional to the primordial curvature perturbations.
-As the scale deviates from the pivot scale corresponding to $\ell \sim 100$, the difference of the ratio from the unity increase.
-For example, on small scale, $\ell \sim 1000$ the signal enhancement is, at most, $\sim 6\%$ among six parameter sets.
-This deviation is within the error bar of the Planck measurement.
+We know its powerfulness by the Planck analysis of cosmological parameter sets mentioned above.
+Similarly to Fig.~\ref{fig: Cell_ratio_ns_run_pl}, we plot the ratio of the CMB temperature anisotropy for the six parameter sets in Fig.~\ref{fig: Cell_TT_ratio_ns_run_pl}.
+As the scale deviates from the pivot scale corresponding to $\ell \sim 1000$, the difference of the ratio from the unity would increase.
+For example, on a small scale, $\ell \sim 3000$ the signal enhancement is, at most, $\sim 1\%$ among six parameter sets.
 It is expected that the difference becomes large on smaller scales.
-However, on such smaller scales, the primordial temperature anisotropies are significantly damped by the Silk damping and it is challenging to measure them.
+However, on such smaller scales, the primordial temperature anisotropies are significantly damped by the Silk damping, and it would be challenging to measure them.
 Therefore, it is difficult to probe the small-scale primordial curvature perturbations through the primordial temperature perturbations.

 Next, we consider the thermal SZ effect.
 The thermal SZ effect is the inverse Compton scattering of CMB photons caused by hot electrons inside the dark matter halos.
 The brightness temperature of the CMB photons is lifted up by this thermal SZ effect and, as a result, CMB temperature anisotropy is produced, following the distribution of dark matter halos in the sky.
 Therefore, the SZ effect temperature anisotropy is sensitive to the dark matter halo abundance.
-Using the same gas model, we calculate the thermal SZ effect temperature anisotropy and investigate the signal dependence on the six parameter set models.
-In Fig.~\ref{fig: Cell_sz_ratio_ns_run_pl}, we plot the dependence on the parameter set models as the ratio of the thermal SZ signals to the one of the model I in Table.~\ref{table: ns_rns}.
+Using the same gas model as explained in Sec.~\ref{sec: bgff_from_lcdmhalos}, we calculate the thermal SZ effect temperature anisotropy and investigate the signal dependence on the six parameter sets.
+In Fig.~\ref{fig: Cell_sz_ratio_ns_run_pl}, we plot them as the ratio of the thermal SZ signals like in Fig.~\ref{fig: Cell_ratio_ns_run_pl}.